- Office & Aircraft base

 Passenger traffic, airlines and private aircraft

-223 million passengers were carried at German airports last year.
+Last year, 223 million passengers were carried at German airports.
 The largest airports are Frankfurt, Munich, Düsseldorf, Berlin and Hamburg.
-In addition to a large number of smaller airports and runways, Germany has around 39 larger airports that take passengers to their destinations every day.
+In addition to a large number of smaller airports and runways, there are around 39 larger airports in Germany that take passengers to their destinations every day.

 Frankfurt is the busiest airport in Germany.
-Many of the passengers had Frankfurt itself as their destination, as the city is an important commercial centre.
-Frankfurt is also a transhipment centre for air and rail connections to other German cities and transhipment centres to many other countries, especially to Eastern Europe and Asia.
+Many of the passengers had Frankfurt as their destination because the city is an important economic centre.
+Frankfurt is also a transhipment centre for air and rail connections to other German cities and transhipment centres in many other countries, especially to Eastern Europe and Asia.

 The German market is not only one of the strongest economies in the world, but also plays a leading role in private taxi traffic.
-Particularly popular destinations in private jet traffic include, from Germany, the routes Zurich, Paris, Moscow and London.
+Particularly popular private jet destinations from Germany are Zurich, Paris, Moscow and London.